airhdl/osvvm-demo/README.md

 ## Architecture

-The toplevel component instantiates an airhdl register bank called `regs_osvvm`, which containts two registers:
+The toplevel component instantiates an airhdl register bank, `osvvm_regs`, which contains two registers:

 * a read/write `Control` register with a 16-bit `value` field
 * a read-only `Status` register with a 16-bit `value` field